Skip to content Skip to footer

 Role Of Home Sleep Apnea Tests (HSATs)

 Some people can take a sleep test at home.
-Home Sleep Apnea Tests (HSATs) are simpler and more convenient than the ones in a lab.
+Home Sleep Apnea Tests (HSATs) are simpler and more convenient than those in a lab.
 They measure your breathing and oxygen levels.
 These tests are good for discovering if you have OSA, especially if your symptoms are clear and no other major health issue is involved.

 Interpreting Sleep Study Results For Moderate OSA